firstwave/seemonkey-dist/docs/SeeMonkey_API.md

 The SeeMonkey object is how the Sikuli vision engine interacts with an Android device.
 The API has been designed to closely resemble the Sikuli API where reasonable; method names maintain the same conventions, i.e. `click` methods utilize the vision engine to drive touch-screen events, and the `press` methods drive hardware buttons/keyboard events.
+Consult the documantation at http://sikuli.org/docx/index.html for a more in depth look at the Sikuli API.

 ### Fields ###